-At Upstage, we take your children’s safety very seriously, and have developed a COVID-19 prevention and management plan after carefully reviewing the relevant CDC, Los Angeles and Ventura County guidelines, as well as consulting with a public health specialist at the Los Angeles County Department of Public Health.
+At Upstage, we take your children’s safety very seriously, and have developed a protocol that includes prevention and management of COVID-19, and other illnesses that can impact classes and camps.
+We have done this after carefully reviewing the current CDC, Los Angeles and Ventura County guidelines, as well as consulting with a public health specialist at the Los Angeles County Department of Public Health.

-All staff members are trained on COVID‑19 protocols to ensure full understanding and compliance, and what to do in the event someone becomes ill, coordinating with our COVID Safety Officer Dr. Kay Hooshmand.
+All staff members are trained on health protocols to ensure full understanding and compliance, and what to do in the event someone becomes ill, coordinating with our Health and Safety Officer Dr. Kay Hooshmand.

-- Most of our staff have been vaccinated, adding an extra layer of protection.
-Staff members who are not vaccinated are required to submit a weekly negative COVID‑19 test.
+- Our staff have either been vaccinated, or are required to submit a weekly negative PCR COVID‑19 test.

-- All students will follow indoor mask mandates as specified by each school facility or venue, unless they are eating or drinking, which will happen outside and distanced from each other.
+- As of now, all students will follow indoor mask mandates as specified by each school facility or venue, unless they are eating or drinking, which will happen outside and distanced from each other.

-- After entering the building all campers will be directed to wash their hands before joining their group.
-Promoting healthy hygiene practices by teaching campers the importance of washing their hands with soap and water for at least 20 seconds, monitoring campers to make sure they are washing their hands, providing campers with hand sanitizer with at least 60% alcohol when they don’t have easy access to soap and water, and encouraging children to cover their coughs and sneezes with a tissue or to use the inside of their elbow.
+- Upstage promotes healthy hygiene practices by teaching students the importance of washing their hands with soap and water for at least 20 seconds, monitoring students to make sure they are washing their hands, providing campers with hand sanitizer with at least 60% alcohol when they don’t have easy access to soap and water, and encouraging children to cover their coughs and sneezes with a tissue or to use the inside of their elbow.

 - If a child does get sick at camp, we have identified an area where they can rest, be watched after, and safely isolated from others.
-They will remain in the isolation room until they can be transported home or to a healthcare facility, as soon as practicable.
+They will remain in the isolation room until they can be transported home.
 We will communicate with parents or caretakers directly and, if necessary, arrange for the child to be taken to a healthcare facility for care.
-We are registered with the Los Angeles County Department of Health and the Ventura County Department of Health, which will actively guide us if a child should become ill while attending camp.
-We will notify families that a child has tested positive, but this will not prompt closure of a camp as no other campers will be exposed.
+We are registered with the Los Angeles County Department of Health and the Ventura County Department of Health, which will actively guide us if a child should become ill while attending classes or camps.
+We will notify families in the case that a child has tested positive, but this will not prompt closure of a program unless deemed necessary by the Department of Health.

 Thank you for your help making our classes and programs safe, fun, and memorable for everyone!